cado-security/product-help/docs/cado/deploy/gcp/gcp-quickstart-deployment-guide.md

 "compute.images.get",
 "compute.instances.getSerialPortOutput"
 ```
-2. Add the Account details to Cado
+2. Add the Account details to / Forensic Acquisition and Investigation

    a.
 Go to **Settings** > **Accounts** and click on **Create an Account**